IslandViewPTA/islandview-pta-site/content/news/2019-11-newsletter.md

 Island View Families:

+{{< fig src="FriendlyFrankenstein.jpg" class="max-w-xs" align="left" >}}

 I love how the school year follows the seasons.
 As October comes to an end, the tree outside my office window is on fire with red-orange leaves.
-Our hallways are adorned with artwork that celebrates the time of year—beautiful birch trees, friendly Frankensteins, and red farm trucks ladened with pumpkins.
+Our hallways are adorned with artwork that celebrates the time of year—beautiful birch trees, friendly Frankensteins, and red farm trucks laden with pumpkins.

 True to the bountiful season, October is a full and busy month: fall testing is complete, conferences are over, and students have settled into productive routines.
 As I spend time in classrooms, I see your children actively engaged in collaborative learning.
 For example, I recently watched two students discuss (in a productively argumentative way😊) the best way to draw a leaf in their science journals.
 I am very proud of the learning opportunities your teachers create for your students.

+{{< fig src="RedTruck.jpg" class="max-w-xs" align="right" >}}

 It is hard to believe we are moving into the Thanksgiving season.
 At Island View, we try to nurture a culture that celebrates gratitude and thankfulness daily.
 That said, November is a good month to really take stock of the many gifts we have as a community.
 My life is filled with much gratitude—I am grateful to be part of a caring and hard-working staff; I am grateful for an **INCREDIBLE** school community and PTA; and finally, I am grateful for 417 students who make me smile and laugh and feel joy every day.